Defining classes and inheritance

 // -> "Long John: ZzZ, yarr!"

-The sleep method was instantly available not only on new Person instances, but on its subclasses and existing instances currently in memory.
+The sleep method is now available not only on new Person instances, but on instances of its subclasses, including any instances that had already been created.